grorge123/mlx-llm.cpp/README.md

 # MLX-LLM.cpp

-MLX-LLM.cpp is a C/C++ library for LLM inference, based on [mlx-llm](https://github.com/riccardomusmeci/mlx-llm).
+MLX-LLM.cpp is a C/C++ library for LLM, VLM, whisper inference.
 It leverages [MLX](https://github.com/ml-explore/mlx) to run on Apple Silicon.

 ## Supported Models